-You know military service means going through the ASVAB Test first?
+You know the military service means going through the ASVAB Test first?
 The the Armed Services Vocational Aptitude Battery Test is the standard tool used by the American Government in evaluating applicants to the Military, Navy, Coast Guard and the Air Force.

-This test is just like a typical college aptitude test.
-It is considered, to some extent, that applying for armed forces work is just like applying to traditional colleges.
+This test is like a typical college aptitude test.
+It is considered, to some extent, that applying for armed forces is like applying to traditional colleges.
 This means that the ASVAB test measures verbal and quantitative ability: two standard metrics of mental ability.
 The test has sections on word knowledge and paragraph comprehension, as well arithmetic reasoning and math knowledge.

 But unlike the typical university entrance test, the ASVAB test contains sections on general sciences (Biology, Chemistry, Astronomy, Physics, etc.), as well as applied sciences like Auto and Shop Information, Mechanical Comprehension, Electronics Information and Assembling Objects.
 At first, this fact may seem surprising, for what would the military needs good biologists and chemists for?
 But the comprehensive range of tests is due to the fact that armed services needs not just combat soldiers, but also people who can help perform technical duties, such as maintenance of artillery, surveillance and communication, as well as clerical duties.